Photo Credit : Getty Images

 The measuring stick for Pedroia is simple: if there were nine of him taking the field over the course of 162, would that be a successful lineup?
 Outside of Betts, he’s the only Boston player I can say with 100% certainty, that the answer is yes.
 Both catchers are limited, we have no first baseman, our DH is a constant enigma, Xander is flawed in many areas, Bradley can’t produce outside of the 9 hole, the sample size on Rafy is still small, and Beni remains unpolished as a base runner, defender, and a bat vs LHP.

 Yes, the Arizona State alum is on the back nine of his career.
-His knees have the flexibility of a crowbar, and rumors are abound that he could miss significant time in 2018 to repair them.
+His knees have the flexibility of a crowbar, and rumors are abound in regards to the true health of his knees.
 His contract has gone from team friendly to player friendly, and within a day of the Astros series coming to an end, there were already calls being fielded on WEEI demanding to move him, and his $56M owed salary to anyone willing to take him.

 How easily it’s forgotten, that this Red Sox homegrown talent has been a top 10 MVP vote getter three times, has led the league in fielding three times, scored 233 runs over 2008-2009, and is 12th among all active positional players in Wins Above Replacement, outdoing the likes of Evan Longoria, David Wright, Buster Posey and Matt Holliday.
 So even if the best is behind us, Dustin Pedroia has been a force for the better part of 12 years, and that’s not to be taken for granted.